lklic/idios/README.md

 ## Idios is a reverse image search application with an HTTP API that allows you to search for images that are visually similar.

-## Features
+### Features
  - Fully Dockerized for quick deployment
- - Simple GUI to upload images and test
+ - Simple GUI to upload images and test functionality
  - HTTP API for sending requests programmatically

+### Components

+ - Dockerized instance of Milvus
+ - Python app with API, supporting multiple models (CLIP, ResNet, etc.)
+ -
 Embeddings are stored in the vector database Milvus, with different Milvus "collections" of embeddings that are mapped to a specific model in Idios.
 The architecture is extensible in a way to allows new models to be added in the future.
 For Version 1.0 OpenAI's CLIP model will be used as the primary model.
 Images have their embedding extracted based on a specific model, and then are added to a collection for storage and search.
 Each model has a corresponding Milvus collection to which it is mapped.
-The "index" corresponds to a mapping between a specific model (for extracting embeddings) and a Milvus collection
+The model has a corresponding collection name in Milvus, and is specified in the API call.

 ### References